By February 2018, all UK employers must have automatically enrolled their eligible employees into a pension scheme.

 If your existing pension scheme doesn’t qualify, or if you don’t have one, you will need to choose a provider and scheme that suits your business needs.
 When choosing a pension scheme, it’s important that you:

 - Assess the market: shopping around will help ensure you get the best deal for your business.
-Find out how Pension PlayPen can assess the market for you, and keep your costs down.

 - Don’t delay: some pension providers require six months’ notice from new or existing customers in order to take them on.